-Once that the problem is clearly serious and urgent, you then come in with your offering.
+Once you prove that the problem is clearly serious and urgent, you then come in with your offering.

 Every business should have unique value propositions.
 These are "features" that make the business unique in the eye of the customers.
 You need to find yours, and then present each feature as a benefit to your potential customer.